Azure/azure-sdk/releases/2020-09/js.md

 ### Azure Tables

-We're releasing a new beta version for a client of Azure Tables.
-It supports the essential functionality of the service, including creating and deleting tables, as well as querying, creating, reading, updating and deleting entities.
+We're releasing the first beta version of the new Azure Tables client, following our [guidelines](https://azure.github.io/azure-sdk/typescript_introduction.html) which ensures it is idiomatic, consistent, and diagnosable.
+It supports essential operations of the service, such as creating and deleting tables, as well as querying, creating, reading, updating and deleting entities.

 #### Azure Tables [Changelog](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/tables/data-tables/CHANGELOG.md)